“I am thinking of doing the Everest Base Camp trek.”

 The acclimatization day hike seemed to have helped and for a change, I was enjoying the trek.

 Once we checked into a guest house, I sat down reading by heater in the restaurant.
 We come across other trekkers who crossed paths several times by now.
 Some of them were interested in our idea of returning via Gokyo, but given their fixed schedule, it was difficult for them to change.
+Few were surprised that it was just Beth and me doing the trek on our own.

 Day 5: Trek to Dingboche (4360m) passing through Pangboche